bazelbuild/bazel/site/en/run/build.md

 -   Suppress stamping of binaries with build data (see `--embed_*` options).
 -   All other values remain at their defaults.

-There are many reasons why it might be preferable to select a distinct host configuration from the request configuration.
-Some are too esoteric to mention here, but two of them are worth pointing out.
+There are many reasons why it might be preferable to select a distinct exec configuration from the request configuration.
+Most importantly:

 Firstly, by using stripped, optimized binaries, you reduce the time spent linking and executing the tools, the disk space occupied by the tools, and the network I/O time in distributed builds.

-Secondly, by decoupling the host and request configurations in all builds, you avoid very expensive rebuilds that would result from minor changes to the request configuration (such as changing a linker options does), as described earlier.
+Secondly, by decoupling the exec and request configurations in all builds, you avoid very expensive rebuilds that would result from minor changes to the request configuration (such as changing a linker options does), as described earlier.

-That said, for certain builds, this option may be a hindrance.
-In particular, builds in which changes of configuration are infrequent (especially certain Java builds), and builds where the amount of code that must be built in both host and target configurations is large, may not benefit.

 ### Correct incremental rebuilds {:#correct-incremental-rebuilds}